mluckcuck/mluckcuck.github.io/_drafts/modelChecking.md

 ### FDR

-FDR stands for Failures Divergences Refinement. it is the model checker for CSP.
+[FDR](https://www.cs.ox.ac.uk/projects/fdr/) stands for Failures Divergences Refinement. it is the model checker for CSP.

 * Model language: CSPm (machine-readable CSP)
 * CSP process algebra, and tockCSP sections.
 Also has some formal programming concepts thrown in.
 * Really a _refinement_ checker, to the properties are specified in CSP as well
     - Also includes basic checks for deadlock, divergence, and non-determinism
-* Also includes PRObE
+* Also includes Probe
     - CSPm animator
-    - Used to be seperate
+    - Used to be separate, but now nicely integrated

 ### ProB/ProZ

-Model checker for B (and Z) notations.
+[ProB/ProZ](https://www3.hhu.de/stups/prob/index.php/The_ProB_Animator_and_Model_Checker) is a model checker for B (and Z) notations.

-* Model language(s): B or Z specifications; also, Envent-B, TLA+, CSPm, Promela
+* Model language(s): B or Z specifications; also, Event-B, TLA+, CSPm, Promela
     - Z specifications are converted into B-Machines
 * Essentially for State-Based systems
     - Has been extended for others
-* Property Langauge:  Linear-Time Temporal Logic
+* Property Language:  Linear-Time Temporal Logic
 * Checks
-    - Invarients
+    - Invariants
     - Deadlocks
     - Properties in Linear-Time Temporal Logic
+* Also has an animator

 ### Java Pathfinder